ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_nav2controller_plugin.rst

     global_plan_ = transformGlobalPlan(path);
   }

 The computation for the desired velocity happens in the ``computeVelocityCommands()`` method.
 It is used to calculate the desired velocity command given the current velocity and pose.
+The third argument - is a pointer to the ``nav2_core::GoalChecker``, that checks whether a goal has been reached.
+In our example, this is to be unused.
 In the case of pure pursuit, the algorithm computes velocity commands such that the robot tries to follow the global path as closely as possible.
 This algorithm assumes a constant linear velocity and computes the angular velocity based on the curvature of the global path.

 .. code-block:: c++

   geometry_msgs::msg::TwistStamped PurePursuitController::computeVelocityCommands(
     const geometry_msgs::msg::PoseStamped & pose,
-    const geometry_msgs::msg::Twist & velocity)
+    const geometry_msgs::msg::Twist & velocity,
+    nav2_core::GoalChecker * /*goal_checker*/)
   {
     // Find the first pose which is at a distance greater than the specified lookahed distance auto goal_pose = std::find_if(